codewerft/lurker/README.md

 test and integration servers.

-Lurker uses the excellent [fswatch](https://github.com/emcrisostomo/fswatch) tool for monitoring changes in a directory and it works on Linux and OS X.
+Lurker uses the excellent [fswatch](https://github.com/emcrisostomo/fswatch) tool (it's really just a wrapper around it) for monitoring changes in a directory and it works on Linux and OS X.

 ![The lurker in action...](https://raw.githubusercontent.com/codewerft/lurker/gh-pages/screenshot.png "The lurker in action...")